 A Turkish modernization of the Agusta A129 Mangusta, the T129 shares only the fuselage with its Italian counterpart.
 The internals are proprietary Turkish technology with upgraded avionics, airframe, and weapons.

-76 units are in service today.
-With interest from multiple nations, including Qatar, the Philippines, and Brazil, T129 is a seemingly more successful international version of its Italian predecessor.
+78 units have been built as of 2022.
+With interest from multiple nations, such as Qatar, Pakistan, and Brazil, T129 is a seemingly more successful international version of its Italian predecessor.
+Its current operators are Nigeria, Philippines, and Turkey.

 4. Eurocopter Tiger

-Scheduled for the first deliveries in 2029, the Tiger Mk3 upgrade will encompass several significant enhancements.
-Notably, the upgrade will include the adoption of a standardized anti-tank missile, along with additional improvements to the communication system.
+Initially scheduled for the first deliveries in 2029, the Tiger Mk3 upgrade was supposed to encompass several significant enhancements.
+Notably, the upgrade was to include the adoption of a standardized anti-tank missile, along with additional improvements to the communication system.
+However, due to Germany’s planned divestment, the standard was reformed under a more conservative Mk2+ standard.

 3. Bell AH-1Z Viper